xulihang/ImageTrans_chrome_extension/README.md

 ## FAQ

-Why it says "Failed to connect to ImageTrans server"?
+* Why it says "Failed to connect to ImageTrans server"?

    Please check if you are running the server.
 You can visit <http://127.0.0.1:51042/translator> to see if it is running.

+* What are the differences from other image translation extensions?

+   This extension works on your own device.
+No subscription to an online service is required which saves you money.

 <hr/>